joshrouwhorst/PostAndPrune/README.md

-You should be redirected to [https://localhost:3000/settings](https://localhost:3000/settings) until you input required information for setup such as your Bluesky credentials, which is encrypted on your filesystem.
+You should be redirected to [https://localhost:3000/settings](https://localhost:3000/settings) until you input required information for setup such as adding an account.
+Credentials are encrypted on your filesystem and never sent to a third party.

-### Bluesky Credentials
+### Bluesky Accounts

 I recommend setting up an app password specifically for this.
 On the Bluesky app you can go to Settings -> Privacy & Security -> App passwords to generate one.